GrayHatter/gr.ht/content/posts/consent-is-required.md

 I'm not apathetic to this specific source of anger and frustration.
 If anything you'd describe this feeling I share as empathy instead.
-I've spent a bit of time trying to make it easier for others[^easier commit].
+I've spent a bit of time trying to make it easier for others[^easier].
 My problem is more that sr.ht has decided that it's time for them to externalize their costs directly into **my** face!
 I've not done anything wrong, but the solution they've elected to go with, out of anger for the current state of things, is to punish[^punish] me.
 Unfortunately for everyone involved, I've elected not to play this little game.
 I've had to reject a few questions related to code that was hosted on sr.ht because I couldn't view it, until it was copied to a less open service[^srctree].
 This isn't how consent is support to work!

-[^easier commit]: TODO link to commit here.
+[^easier]: TODO link to commit here.

 [^punish]: Calling this a punishment to me is stretching the definition a bit
     far.
 If anything it's more of a punishment to sr.ht's users.
 Who now I